National Careers Week: What does your Careers Department offer?

 Placements:

 If you are doing a Professional Placement Year, or a shorter placement as part of your course, then the Placements Team is here to support you!
-We provide school-based and central training sessions to help you get ready to apply for placements, and we also offer 1-1 appointments which you can book through My Jobs Online.
-In a placement appointment, you can receive tailored support on topics such as…
+We provide school-based and central training sessions to help you get ready to apply for placements, and we also offer 1:1 appointments which you can book through My Jobs Online.
+In a placement appointment, you can receive tailored support and feedback on topics such as…

-• Your placement search
+• Your placement search and finding opportunities

-• CVs and cover letters
+• CVs, cover letters and applications

 • and lots more…